No client ever starts the estate planning process with the hope it will end in litigation.

 Fiduciary litigation can involve a will contest or “caveat”, a modification or termination of a trust, or claims for surcharge or breach of fiduciary duty.
 Our team has been on both sides of these issues, and our experience helps us understand the challenges that can be presented.
 We embrace the opportunity to take on these cases, and we work closely with our firm’s litigators to produce the best possible outcome for our clients.

-If you have any questions regarding Fiduciary Litigation, contact us here.
+If you have any questions for our Fiduciary Litigation Attorneys, contact us here.